Melvin's digital garden

 • does only local operations on vertices with positive excess

-minimum cost max flow
+minimum cost maximum flow

 • cycle-cancelling